kbroman/ProgrammingNotes/linux_on_mac.md

     Navigation: move window one workspace up: shift+super+up
     Screenshots: Save a screenshot of an area: shift+alt+P

+    I ended up installing [flameshot](https://flameshot.org/) as a screenshot tool, and assigning it to shift+alt+P, with the command being `flameshot gui`

 17. Install various utilities

     neofetch (command-line system info)